Proposing a New Course (Course Approval Request Form - CARF)

 - The Assoc.
 Chair(s) will bring the proposal before the responsible curriculum committee(s), following up with the proposing faculty member as necessary.

-- The approved course proposal will be communicated to the Undergraduate Office, where staff will complete the appropriate LSA submittal processes.
+- The approved course proposal will be communicated to the Undergraduate Office, where staff will complete the LSA submittal processes.

 - Follow-up (approval or questions from the College) can be expected within 1-2 weeks after the appropriate LSA Curriculum Committee meeting.